 The Risk Underlying Rural Areas Longitudinal (RURAL) Cohort Study is a longitudinal research project in select rural counties in Alabama, Kentucky, Louisiana, and Mississippi.
 We seek to enroll approximately 4,000 participants from these communities, examining several different aspects of their health, including heart and lung function.

 Broad goals of the RURAL Cohort Study include:

-- Identifying the distribution and determinants of heart and lung diseases in the RURAL communities
+- Identifying the frequency of and risk factors for heart and lung diseases in the RURAL communities

 - Identifying unique factors contributing to health disorders in these communities — including psychosocial, economic, and familial factors — and how they interact together